Ekitji/Files/README.md

 # Files
 Files

+## LOLDriverScanner All
+Download the LOLDriverScanner script and download the drivers.json file (link above, sorry no webrequest included, dont like pwsh talking to internet =] )
+This one is more aggressive and will search in whole C: for sys-files.
+It checks MD5,SHA1,SHA256, Authenticode (SHA256) against the loldrivers json file.

+Run the script and check the results in console or GridView (excel look-a-like)

 ## LOLDriverScanner
+Light variant which is only checking SHA256 AND Authenticode but some loldrivers from the json file dont have these entries and you will likely miss them if they exist in your system.

 Download the LOLDriverScanner script and download the drivers.json file (link above, sorry no webrequest included, dont like pwsh talking to internet =] )
 Correct the path "$loldriversFilePath" in the powershell script to the location of your drivers.json